The Knowledge Graph tool window is the main interface to the project's Knowledge Graph.

 |Set as Syncon ID 1 in Path Finder||(Only for syncons) Copy the ID of the current syncon in the Syncon ID 1 field of the Path Finder panel of the Knowledge Graph Search tool window|

 |Set as Syncon ID 2 in Path Finder||(Only for syncons) Copy the ID of the current syncon in the Syncon ID 2 field of the Path Finder panel of the Knowledge Graph Search tool window|

 Multiple selection is possible.

-Double-clicking an item—s syncon or a lemma—in the Syncons strip act as a toggle switch to pin or unpin the item itself.
+Double-clicking an item—a syncon or a lemma—in the syncons strip acts as a toggle switch to pin or unpin the item itself.